William-McGonagle/burm/README.md

 ```

+## Features

+Below is a list of features that Burm either currently has or will need in the not-too-distant future.
+These features are for user-happiness, performance, or long term benefit of the community.

+- [X] Defining Models and Doing CRUD Operations
+- [ ] Creating Relationships Between Tables
+- [ ] Middleware System (Similar to Express)
+- [ ] High Code Coverage
+- [ ] 100% Typescript Definitions for Typechecking
+- [X] Ability to Run Raw Queries
+- [ ] Promises/ Async Await
+- [ ] Query Pagination

 ## Agenda and Plan

 We want Burm to be the go-to ORM for Bun, but how are we going to do that?
 Well, let's start by laying out what the agenda is below.